vedhant007/Asynchronous_FIFO/Readme.md

 // benfit of memory double size.
 // when wfull==1 we will not send data from sender module and we will wait till reading is happening and when reading is done we will set wfull=0
-//but we have selected fifo depth accordingly so why should we need an extra bit??
+//but we have selected fifo depth accordingly so why should we need an extra bit?? corrected full ocndition xor operation is not correct used && can check taking wbin_next signal as it is considered good practice in sequential circuit.

+write block done now i will write read block, read block done was similary to write block.